rezen/zap-tutorial/20_challenges.md

 One of the pages we discovered is a contact page with the option to leave a rating (`http://localhost:3000/#/contact`).
 With this challenge, the goal is to leave feedback of zero-stores.
 There is no option for 0-stars presented by the interface, if you don't select at least one star you can't submit.
 So try to use ZAP to work around this, let's go back to the form and fill it out but don't submit.
 Before we submit, let's go back into ZAP and toggle the circular record button (to the right of the lightbulb) to **Break on all requests**.
 Now back in the browser press submit!
 You will notice ZAP is brought into focus and a request is in view.
 You should see  the request headers `POST http://localhost:3000/api/Feedbacks/` and also the request body `{"comment":"Comment?","rating":1,"captcha":"11","captchaId":9}`.
 Let's go ahead and replace the `rating` value of `1` with  `0`.
-Now press the blue arrow key :arrow_forward: to *Submit and contoinue to the next break point*.
+Now press the blue arrow key :arrow_forward: to *Submit and continue to the next break point*.
 If you did everything correctly, in the response you should see `{"status":"success" ... "rating":0, ...}`

 ![Challenge Zero Stars](assets/images/zap-challenge-zero-stars.gif)